 Well ahead of making use of the access network to retrieve communication services from a service provider, the user of a terminal has to agree with the service provider about the terms and conditions for making use of the access network and retrieving services.

 The agreement arranged between a user and a service provider is called a subscription, which consists not only of a unique identifier and some kind of shared secret for the authentication process but also of information about the service portfolio offered to the user.
 The service provider expects income from providing communication services.
-Therefore the subscription is usually amended with conditions and parameters for accounting and charging of the consumed services.
+Therefore, the subscription is usually amended with conditions and parameters for accounting and charging of the consumed services.

 The contractual relationship between user and service provider is mapped by technical means into the communication infrastructure, when the user seeks to access the services.